kristin-smith/personal-netlify-blog/content/pages/about.md

 I'm also a firm believer that "glue" work is a vital part of People/Process/Products, and I take effective communication to heart.
 I sincerely try to write/demo/record documentation that helps developers get on-board and in production faster and with more joy!

-I'm <a href="https://software.campspot.com/about" target="_blank">LinkedInhappily employed</a> at the moment, but am actively seeking places to speak publicly throughout 2021.
+I'm <a href="https://software.campspot.com/about" target="_blank">happily employed</a> at the moment, but am actively seeking places to speak publicly throughout 2021.
 Please contact me on <a href="https://www.linkedin.com/in/kristinmariesmith/" target="_blank">LinkedIn</a> if I can bring value to your event.